Helsinki Airport is the home destination for Finnair flights. Finnair flies from Asia, The Americas and beyond to Europe via Helsinki Airport.

 - Day tickets are available for unlimited use on public transportation for 1-7 days.
-They can be purchased from ticket machines, from the Tourist Information or from the Helsinki City Transport service point in the Helsinki Central Railway Station.
+They can be purchased from ticket machines, from the Tourist Information or from the Helsinki City Transport service point in the Helsinki Railway Station.

 - The Helsinki Card includes free public transport and many other discounts.
 Check for day ticket prices here

-Where to stay in Helsinki
+Where to stay on a multi-day layover in Helsinki

-- Reykjavik has accommodation options for every budget from Hostels, to apartments and hotels rooms.
+- Helsinki city centre has accommodation options for every budget from Hostels, to apartments and hotel rooms.

-- You can compare and book your stay on Agoda, Hotels.com, Hotels Combined and Priceline
+- You can compare and book your stay on Expedia or Hotels.com